RichardLaBrie/paRafac_correction/README.md

 ## Structure of the folders:
 Excitation and emission correction csv have to be in the same folder as the .Rproj

-FDOM, CDOM and nano files must be in these repositories exactly and respect the case (upper for CDOM and FDOM, lower for nano)
+FDOM, CDOM and nano files must be in these repositories exactly and respect the case (upper for CDOM and FDOM, lower for nano).
+FDOM and CDOM files must have the same name

 ->data